Thomas Russell (rebel)

-Thomas Paliser Russell (21 November 1767 – 21 October 1803) was founding member, and leading organiser, of the United Irishmen marked by his radical-democratic and millenarian convictions.
+Thomas Paliser Russell (21 November 1767 – 21 October 1803) was a founding member, and leading organiser, of the United Irishmen marked by his radical-democratic and millenarian convictions.
 A member of the movement's northern executive in Belfast, and a key figure in promoting a republican alliance with the agrarian Catholic Defenders, he was arrested in advance of the risings of 1798 and held until 1802.
 He was executed in 1803, following Robert Emmet's aborted rising in Dublin for which he had tried, but failed, to raise support among United and Defender veterans in the north.

 Background

 Russell was born in Dromahane, County Cork to an Ascendancy family that, early 1770s, moved to Dublin when his father, a veteran of the American War, was appointed Captain of Invalids at the Royal Hospital, Kilmainham.
 At the age of fifteen, he sailed with his brother's regiment to India.
-In July 1783 he was commissioned ensign in an infantry regiment and saw action in the Second Anglo-Mysore War.
+In July 1783 he was commissioned an ensign in an infantry regiment and saw action in the Second Anglo-Mysore War.
 At Cannanore he distinguished himself by carrying his wounded commanding officer from the battlefield.
 His services made him "favourably known" to Sir John Burgoyne and Lord Cornwallis.
 He was, however, disgusted by what he regarded as "the unjust and rapacious conduct pursued by the authorities in the case of two native women", and returned disaffected to Ireland in 1786.
 After briefly studying for the church ministry, he spent the next four years as a half-pay officer in Dublin pursuing studies of science, philosophy and politics.